 How Much Dressing to Use

 Do not overdress this salad, it only needs a light drizzle.
-I suggest adding ¼ cup of dressing and then tossing to coat.
+I suggest adding ¼ cup of dressing and then tossing it to coat.
 Check to see if this is your desired amount of dressing.
 If you want more, add a tablespoon at a time & check.

 Once the salad is tossed with the dressing, begin serving.
 Using tongs or serving utensils, divide the salad evenly.
-This chopped salad makes a great light dinner or lunch divided amongst two large plates.
+This chopped salad makes a great light dinner or lunch divided between two large plates.
 It is also great as a first course or side salad for 4 people.